-Jupiter at west quadrature on May 21 | EarthSky.org
+Jupiter at west quadrature on May 21

 By using the astronomical unit – the Earth-sun distance – as his baseline, Copernicus relied upon the magic of geometry to figure out that Jupiter is over five times the Earth’s distance from the sun!

 Want to know how Copernicus did it?
-Click here
+See Solar System Scale: Copernicus’ Method at Spitz.com.

 At west quadrature, Jupiter’s shadow points maximally westward of Jupiter in Earth’s sky.
 It’s at this time, as viewed through the telescope, that Jupiter’s four major moons – Io, Europa, Callisto and Ganymede – swing into Jupiter’s shadow to the west of Jupiter, and then pass behind the planet itself.
 Then, half an orbit later, the shadows of the moons transit (cross) Jupiter’s disk before the moons themselves do.